 Leafy vegetables planted later in the season will probably need shade to keep from bolting.
 Too much July-August sun can be a bad thing for new plants (see Companion Planting).

 Dress your plants with compost to keep them healthy and use a good general purpose fertilizer.
 In small garden plots, we’ve always preferred fish fertilizer, mixing it right in the watering can for easy application (watering cans are my small garden plot favorite … the kids love ’em, too).
 If you’re taking out bolted salad greens and putting in heavy-feeders like squash or tomatoes, add plenty of compost to replenish the grow space.
 Those heavy-feeders might enjoy some well-composted manure as well.

 We all want to get the most from our gardens.
-Here’s additional info on intensive gardening methods from the University of New Hampshire Cooperative Extension (PDF), where summers can be short.
+Here’s additional info on intensive gardening methods from the Virginia Cooperative Extension, where summers can be hot.
 And here’s an informative piece from Oregon State University where the opportunities for several garden crops seem ideal.